 - §1.
 Pursuant to N.J.S.A.
 52:14-15.9e, employees who are Union members may authorize voluntarily and in writing to the proper disbursing officer of the City, to have customary dues deducted from their compensation and paid to the Union Financial Secretary. - §2.
 Pursuant to N.J.S.A.
-34:13A-5.5, employees who choose not to be Union members shall have deducted from their compensation a representation fee in lieu of dues equal to 85% of regular membership dues, fees and assessments paid by Union members for services rendered by the Union.
-Said deduction will commence as soon as practicable after the employee's 30th day of employment in a bargaining unit position.
+34:13A-5.5, employees who choose not to be Union members may opt to have deducted from their compensation a representation fee in lieu of dues equal to a percentage of regular membership dues, fees and assessments paid by Union members for services rendered by the Union.
+The Union shall provide the City with an Agency Shop Fee Voluntary Checkoff and Continuation Form signed by the consenting non-member before the City withholds any agency fees on behalf of that non-member.
+The signed Agency Fee Voluntary Checkoff and Continuation Form shall expressly provide that the non-member is voluntarily and affirmatively consenting to have agency shop fees deducted from his/her pay and forwarded to the Union by the City.
+The signed Agency Fee Voluntary Checkoff and Continuation Form shall further provide that the non-member agrees to pay agency fees notwithstanding his/her Constitutional right not to pay such fees pursuant to the U.S. Supreme Court's decision in Janus v.
+AFSCME Council 31, 585 U.S. (2018).
+Said deduction will commence as soon as practicable after the City's receipt of the signed Agency Shop Fee Voluntary Checkoff and Continuation Form.
 Said monies, together with records of any corrections, shall be transmitted to the Union Financial Secretary during the month following the monthly pay period in which deductions were made. - §3.
 A check-off shall commence for each employee who signs a properly dated authorization card, supplied by the Union and approved by the City during the month following the filing of such card with the City. - §4.
-If there is any change in membership dues, the Union shall furnish to the City one month's written notice prior to the effective date of such change. - §5.
+If there is any change in membership dues or agency fees, the Union shall furnish to the City one month's written notice prior to the effective date of such change. - §5.
 The Union shall furnish the City with a copy of its "demand and return system" which must be established and maintained by the Union in accordance with the law. - §6.
 The Union shall indemnify, defend and save the City harmless against any and all claims, demands, suits or other forms of liability that shall arise out or by reason of any action taken in making deductions and remitting the same to the Union pursuant to this Article. - §7.
-Any written authorization required herein may be withdrawn at any time by the filing of a notice of such withdrawal with the above-mentioned disbursing officer, and deduction authorization cannot again be effected for a period of three months.
+Any written authorization required herein may be withdrawn consistent with the terms and conditions of the Workplace Democracy Enhancement Act, P.L.
+2018, c.
+15, as it may be amended or interpreted by case law.
+In the event it is abolished or held unenforceable, the request may be withdrawn at any time by the filing of a notice of such withdrawal with the above-mentioned disbursing officer, and the deduction authorization cannot again be enacted for a period of three months.